 · Metal container with internal temperature stabilization system.

-· Power input requiring 24V and 1,5A maximum POE type.
+· Power input of 24Vdc and 1.5A maximum, passive POE type.

 · RJ45 output for text file transfer with instrument output.